ARTICLE I - Scope of application

 ARTICLE VI - Shipment; identification marking; risk transfer

-1. The mode of dispatch and packaging are subject to the dutiful discretion of the seller.
+1. Shipping and packaging are subject to the judgment of the seller taking their responsibilities into account.

 2. The supplied products and packages shall only be marked according to German requirements.